Engineer based in Royal Leamington Spa.

 Passionate about games as a competitor and developer.

-Specialized in building and understanding tools and systems.
+Specialized in building and refining tools and systems.

 Always looking to improve and develop myself, as well as the games I work on.